meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 This will do the following:
 - Create an index called `prizes` in your MeiliSearch instance
-- Add all nobel prizes documents to that index.
+- Add all Nobel prizes documents to that index.
 - Add custom settings for a more relevant search

 ### 3. Change the credentials in the front

 The credentials of the MeiliSearch instance are written inside `src/meilisearch-client.js`.
-By default, these are the public credentials for the nobel dataset.
+By default, these are the public credentials for the Nobel dataset.

-You have to change these credentials with your own local instance:
+You have to change these credentials with your local instance:

 ```javascript
 const MEILISEARCH_HOST = "http://127.0.0.1:7700"